-I live my life in Richlands which is an outer suburb of Brisbane in Australia.
-I share a home with my wonderfully supportive husband, Ben, our 3 hounds (Grace, Humphrey & Chester), 2 cats (Genghis & Pearl) and our small flock of ducks and chickens.
-We are lucky enough to own a mortgage on a relatively large block of land, as far as living in Brisbane suburbs go, and so we established a garden and have just started a vegetable patch with the hopes that most of the fruit and vegetables we consume will come from our own back yard.
+I just uprooted my life (as of late April, 2018) in Brisbane to go live in a very small town in the Lockyer Valley Region where I share a 130-year-old homestead on just over an acre of land with my wonderfully supportive husband, Ben, our 3 hounds (Grace, Humphrey & Chester), 2 cats (Genghis & Pearl) and our small flock of chickens.
+We plan to do some small-scale homesteading around our day to day lives with the hopes that most of the eggs, fruit, and vegetables we consume will come from our own backyard.

 I’m a creative at heart (though I fought it hard and spent time at university studying both Science & Nursing… I even worked as a critical care nurse for a couple of years).
 I’ve now been a professional photographer for 6 years and in that time I’ve photographed hundreds of people fall in love, welcome pets into their lives, get married, start families, extend families and say goodbye.
 It’s a bittersweet career that quite often has me riding an emotional roller coaster.
 One day I could be photographing a celebration of love and the very next taking the last images a family may possess of someone beloved to them be they human or animal.
 It’s this emotional rollercoaster that always leads me back to working with my hands, and in particular, with wool.